toddbranch/ECE382/notes/L3/L3_execution.md

 <br>
 <br>
 <br>
-**What happens if you attempt to access a memory address that isn't implemented in your chip?**
+**What happens if you attempt to access a memory address that isn't implemented in your chip?
+Talk about reads, writes, and execution.**
 <br>
 <br>
 <br>